 He is a past President of the Pennsylvania Jewelers Association and past president of the local American Gem Society Delaware Valley Chapter and the local Gemological Institute of American Keystone Chapter.
 Besides this Barry is a volunteer firefighter for the Yardley Makefield Fire Co, he is a Captain on the fire grounds and Co-Marine Rescue Captain and an active Emergency Medical Technician (EMT) for Yardley Makefield Emergency Unit as well as the Deputy Emergency Manager for Yardley Borough just to mention a few of this extracurricular activities.

 He makes jewelry, repairs jewelry and does appraisals for not only his private cliental but for other jewelry stores around the country.

-Sue has been a Lower Makefield resident for 20 years and resides in Yardley with her two children, Haley and Ryan.
-She is a PA licensed Realtor, with The Kim Tokar Team at Keller Williams Real Estate, and has been serving Bucks County in the real estate industry since 2006.
+Sue has been a Lower Makefield resident for 20 years with her two children, Haley and Ryan.
+She is a PA licensed Realtor, with Keller Williams Real Estate, and has been serving Bucks County in the real estate industry since 2006.
 She enjoys volunteering and has coordinated events with the American Red Cross, Leukemia Lymphoma Society and Be The Match.

 Sue has participated with the Yardley Business Association Harvest Day and Beer Fest committees for several years and became a YBA Board Member in 2016.